ricardo3sousa/cinetown-app/README.md

 ## Features of the app:

-- request sent through a search input
+- request sent through a search input that returns movies which name corresponds to the value the user writes on the search input
-- request of every genre of the database and movies of each genre
+- 1 query that returns movie genres of the database and another query that returns the movies from each genre
-- sort filter
-- movie details page
-- similar movies on each movie
+- we have a query that returns the details of a movie grabbing the movie's id
+- and also a query that sorts the results by popularity etc...

 ////////////////////////////////